28 Sep It’s Time to Check the Quality of Your Well Water

 Prairie State Water offers well water services in St. Charles, Batavia, Elburn, Sycamore, DeKalb, West Chicago, South Elgin, Marseilles, Morris, Ottawa, Yorkville, Streator, Pontiac and surrounding areas.

 What is included in a well water inspection?

 With well ownership comes the responsibility of keeping the water well in good working order.
 A check of your well by a qualified water well contractor may include:

-- A well equipment inspection to assure it’s sanitary and meets local and state code.
+A well equipment inspection to assure everything is sanitary and meets local and state code.